celo-org/celo-monorepo/packages/docs/celo-holder-guide/voting-validators.md

 ## Validator Explorers

-It can be helpful on validator explorers to learn more about validators and validator groups when deciding which group to vote for. to rely on The Celo ecosystem includes a number of great services for browsing registered Validator Groups and Validators.
+The Celo ecosystem includes a number of great services for browsing registered Validator Groups and Validators.

 {% hint style="warning" %}
 **Warning**: Exercise caution in relying on Validator-supplied names to determine their real-world identity.
 Malicious participants may attempt to impersonate other Validators in order to attract votes.